 If you have applied in the past two years, you can re-use any letters that were previously submitted through SlideRoom by clicking Add Reference and then selecting Reuse Previous.

 Q: I am reapplying to the program; what do I need to submit?

 A: We retain application files for two years.
 Applicants from 2012 or 2013 still have their previous applications on file and may re-use transcripts and letters of recommendation; all other application materials will need to be resubmitted.
 Applicants from 2011 and prior will need to submit an entirely new application.

 Q: I don't know what discipline my work falls into: what should I do?

-A: For logistical reasons it is necessary to separate our program into 6 disciplines: Film/Video, Music/Sound, Painting, Photography, Sculpture, and Writing.
+A: For logistical reasons we separate our program into 6 disciplines: Film/Video, Music/Sound, Painting, Photography, Sculpture, and Writing.
 Students are "housed" in one of these disciplines, but are free to explore and work in forms outside of their discipline.
-If your portfolio work falls into more than one discipline, you have two options.
+If your portfolio work falls into more than one of these categories, you have two options.

 1. Consider which discipline you would like to focus your attentions on during your graduate study, and/or which area you identify with more closely, and apply to that discipline.

 2. Apply to two different disciplines, following the portfolio requirements for each.
 You will have to submit two separate applications (though SlideRoom allows copying of content from one to the other in most areas) and pay the application fee twice.